 - iCarly: iWas A Pageant Girl had Sam breaking the streak of the long-running champ of a beauty contest.
 Even though she completely screwed up everything but the final dance routine.

 - Cheers's yearly pranks with rival Gary's Olde Tyme Tavern.

 - He had two more streak-breakers in the 2010s.
-"Camouflage" (2011), the last single off This Is Country Music, became his first song since 2000 not to hit Top 10, and "I Can't Change the World", first off his polarizing 2013 album Wheelhouse, was his first to miss Top 20 (it peaked at #22).
+"Camouflage" (2011), the last single off This Is Country Music, became his first song since 2000 not to hit Top 10, and both the third and fourth singles off the polarizing Wheelhouse ("I Can't Change the World" and "The Mona Lisa") failed to make Top 10 either.
+The latter didn't even make Top 20!

 - Dierks Bentley had his streaks broken twice.
 The two singles off his bluegrass-tinged 2010 New Sound Album Up on the Ridge (the title track and "Draw Me a Map") were his only two singles since 2003's "My Last Name" (second release from his debut album) not to reach Top 10.
 And again in 2013, "Bourbon in Kentucky", the lead single to his 2014 album Riser, failed so badly that it didn't even make Top 40, leading to the album getting pushed back.
 (He quickly got back on track when the second single, "I Hold On", went all the way to #1.)